 By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse

-As the indicator concerns the national recycling rate, data is not presented for global or regional trends.
+As the indicator concerns the national recycling rate, data is only assessed at the national level for this indicator.

 Target 12.6